practicingruby/practicing-ruby-paid/posts/v4/002-moving-beyond-the-first-release.md

         end
       end

-      # this triggers a "SURPRISE MATH ATTACK!" similar to the one in Blind::World
+      # this triggers a "SURPRISE MATH ATTACK!" as in Blind::World
       def detect_danger_zone
         if in_danger_zone
           min = Blind::World::DANGER_ZONE_RANGE.min